-Once upon a time, an album was an event.
+Once upon a time, a new album from your favourite band was an event.
 You anticipated the release date.
 You lined up to get your hands on it.
 You pored over the artwork and studied the lyrics.
 You got to know each song intimately.
-Maybe you liked some tracks more than others, but you recognised the album as a whole was a statement.
-You trusted the artist and allowed them to challenge you.
+Maybe you liked some tracks more than others, but you trusted the artists and allowed them to challenge you.

-An album could become your best friend.
-Someone you could celebrate with.
-Someone who could cheer you up if you were feeling down.
-Or someone who could just help you wallow in it.
-An album was always there for you.
+A song could be your best friend.
+Something you would celebrate with.
+Something that would cheer you up if you were feeling down.
+Or something that would just help you wallow in it.
 Your shared experiences and memories became inseparable.
-An album became more than just the sum of the music and the lyrics.

-For whatever reasons, the album just isn’t as much a part of our collective consciousness anymore.
-Maybe people don’t have the time to invest in a piece of music.
+But now, music just isn’t part of our collective consciousness anymore.
+Maybe people don’t have the time to invest in listening.
 Maybe those who do are overwhelmed by the sheer volume of music available.
-Maybe others have been burned out by too much filler.
+And others have been burned out by too much filler.

-But there are those of us out there who still like to hear (and make) albums.
+But there are those of us out there who still like to experience (and make) great music.